 Not every episode of diarrhea requires immediate evaluation by a doctor.
 The following information can help people decide whether a doctor’s evaluation is needed and help them know what to expect during the evaluation.

 People who have warning signs of blood or pus in the stool, fever, or signs of dehydration should see a doctor right away, as should those with significant abdominal pain.
 Such people may need immediate testing, treatment, and sometimes admission to a hospital.
 If the only warning signs are chronic or nighttime diarrhea or weight loss, people should see a doctor within a week or so.
 People without warning signs should call a doctor if diarrhea lasts for more than 72 hours.
-Depending on the person's other symptoms, age, and medical history, the doctor may recommend the person have an examination or try at-home or over-the-counter treatments (see Treatment).
+Depending on the person's other symptoms, age, and medical history, the doctor may recommend the person have an examination or try at-home or over-the-counter treatments (see treatment of diarrhea Treatment ).

 A doctor begins by asking how long the diarrhea has been going on and how severe it has been.
 Simultaneous occurrence of diarrhea in friends, family members, or other personal contacts is sought.
 Other important questions focus on